 - Explore the state-of-the-art and future developments of railway systems

-This first ever MOOC on railway systems engineering is delivered by the renowned experts of TU Delft and leading professionals working in the industry.
+This first-ever MOOC on railway systems engineering is delivered by the renowned experts of TU Delft and leading professionals working in the industry.
 It combines theoretical knowledge with practical examples, with the main objective to maintain a high degree of reliability under predictable and unknown circumstances.
-If you want to learn about the science behind the exciting world of railway systems - whether train, metro or tram - this course will set you on the right track!
+If you want to learn about the science behind the exciting world of railway systems - whether the train, metro or tram - this course will set you on the right track!

 This is a Massive Open Online Course (MOOC) that runs on EdX.

 - Cost: Free

 - Estimated Effort: 4 - 6 hours per week